common-workflow-language/cwl-website/content/about.md

     <h2 id="vision">Vision of the CWL Project</h2>
   </div>

-## Vision of the CWL Project

-### What this community hopes to have accomplished in the future
+*What this community hopes to have accomplished in the future*

 Researchers, scientists, and analysts share their batch data analysis workflows without technical barriers using an open standard.
 Sharing workflows this way is a usual occurrence and seen as a typical way of working.
 The workflows are complete and run on a variety of environments; and people re-use shared workflow descriptions and build new workflows from them.
 No vendor dominates the ecosystem